 “Good morning to you too, Kryik,” she replied, her voice still hoarse in the early morning.
 She set her coffee down before sliding into her work chair and glanced across their desks to nod good morning to her partner.
 She then gave Kryik’s incredibly patient partner, T’Saris, a nod as well.

-“Morning, Shepard,” T’Saris said in her typical low and sultry tone, which offered a much more soothing ‘good morning’ than Kryik’s greeting.
+“Morning, Shepard,” T’Saris said in her typical low and pleasing tone, which offered a much more soothing ‘good morning’ than Kryik’s greeting.

 “Where’s mine?”
 Vakarian asked, gesturing towards Shepard’s coffee.
 He looked tired and grouchy.
 Without any evidence, she blamed Livia.
 Sure, it was unfair, but more often than not, nowadays, his bad moods were directly related to his mate.
 And what kind of friend would Shepard be if she blamed Vakarian for any of it?

-As for Kryik’s question, Vakarian gave no indication he had any idea that Kryik was asking about incredibly intimate anatomy.
-He must have never heard the term before because if he had, he’d be scowling at Kryik to shut up at that point.
-Vakarian wasn’t a prude, and he didn’t mind talking about sex in general.
-But, when Kryik talked about sex, he got personal.
+As for Kryik’s question, she was surprised Vakarian wasn't already scowling.
+He wasn’t particularly bashful about sex, but when Kryik talked about it, he got personal.
 Stories were shared against Vakarian’s wishes because Kryik did everything full throttle and had little respect for Vakarian’s privacy.
 It probably also had something to do with Kryik teasing him incessantly, just as an older brother would harass his younger brother.

 “Sorry, meet me tomorrow morning at the coffee shop.
 We’ll get it together,” she told Vakarian.
 “It’ll be our little thing, coffee in the morning.”
 Seemingly happy with that answer, he nodded.
 They exchanged a smile, and he continued typing away at his console.